vocdoni/docs/src/about-us/development-guidelines.md

 ## Docs/Specs strategy
 - Code should be well documented (following the specific language guidelines)
-- When adding a new feature, first it should be documented
+- New features should be documented before being implemented
     - Reasons:
         - Avoid inefficiencies due incompatibilities on the client & server sides
         - Make it easier for the reviewer to verify that the implementation follows the spec

 ### Layers of documentation
 - **Tasks related to PR discussions**: discuss the problem, possible solutions, ideas, agreements, related issues
-- **Commit message**: describe what & why the commit adds
+- **Commit message**: describe what the commit adds & why
-- **Code inline documentation**: describe the method & logic of the code, to help the future reader of the code
+- **Inline code documentation**: describe the method & logic of the code, to help the future reader of the code
 - **Package README.md**: if needed, add global description of the package
 - **docs.vocdoni.io**: document the spec & architecture.
 If a new protocol/feature is being added, should appear here before the implementation starts.